ArduPilot/ardupilot/libraries/AP_HAL_F4Light/boards/f4light_AirbotV2/1_read_me.md

 - font.mcm is font (select one of https://github.com/night-ghost/minimosd-extra/tree/master/Released/FW_%2B_Char).
 This file will be deleted after flashing.

 Firmware supports connection to built-in OSD with CT from my MinimOSD (https://github.com/night-ghost/minimosd-extra).
 To do this:
-- set HAL_CONNECT_COM parameter to 4, then reboot / power cycle
+- set BRD_CONNECT_COM parameter to OSD's Serial (usually 2), then reboot / power cycle
 - USB will be connected to OSD after reboot, supported load/store/fonts in MAVLink mode

 OSD will work better when VSYNC out from MAX connected to PC3 (R8 to Vcc).